stdware/qwindowkit/tests/unit/README.md

 | `agents.unit` | 5 per enabled UI module | Widgets/Quick setup rejection, title replacement/reset, signal counts/arguments/state, all system button roles, exclusion toggles and destroyed registrations |
 | `quickgeometry.unit` (existing, Windows + Quick) | 12 | Quick transforms, precise containment, fractional bounds, singular transforms and dynamic geometry |

-With Widgets, Quick and StyleAgent enabled on Windows there are 106 business cases across seven test processes.
-The latest expansion adds 38 cases to the previous 68.
+With Widgets, Quick and StyleAgent enabled on Windows there are 114 business cases across eight CTest entries.
+The lifetime suite adds eight cases, each in a child process.
 Core suites are available even when Widgets and Quick are disabled.
 The StyleAgent suite is omitted when that component is disabled.
 The existing geometry suite retains its Windows registration